Verusdb/verusdb/README.md

-# VerusDB
+# Verus

-VerusDB is a lightweight document database that allows you to store and search for documents based on their text content and metadata using embeddings.
-It is designed to be easy to use and integrate into your existing Python projects and infrastructure.
+Verus is a powerful, lightweight and flexible vector store that is designed to work seamlessly with multiple databases.
+It is built with LLM in mind, making it an ideal choice for natural language processing, information retrieval, and recommendation systems.

+One of the key benefits of Verus is its agnostic design, which allows it to integrate with a wide range of databases.
+This means that you can use Verus with your existing database infrastructure, without having to worry about compatibility issues.

 ## TODOs
+- [ ] Redis Integration
+- [ ] PostgreSQL Integration
 - [ ] DuckDB Integration
-- [ ] Redis Integration
+- [ ] CosmosDB Intergration
 - [ ] Benchmarking
-- [ ] SQLAlchemy Storage
-- [ ] MongoDB Storage

 ## Installation